Deepbaran/udemy-golang/README.md

 - Everything (almost) in go is a Type.
 - Any variable that is declared in the code must be used.
 If we do not want to use it, just use '_' as the variable name.
 - := can only be used when declaring and intializing a varaible for the first time and not for reassigning.
+- There are not try-catch or Error Handling in Golang as of yet.

 ## Questions